 When new, the Triumph Daytona 600 was sensibly priced against its rivals, coming in at nearly a grand under Yamaha’s R6.
 Triumph Daytona 600/650s keep their value pretty well, too, and aren’t quite as ubiquitous as the Japanese fours.
 Some owners pay a premium for buying British.

 Insurance group: 15 of 17 – compare motorcycle insurance quotes now.

 The Triumph Daytona 600/650 dash includes a digital speedo, clock and trips, analogue rev counter and a fuel light.
 Head lamp and mirrors are good but pillions will suffer on a high perch with no grabrail.
-A seat cowl’s included with the bike.
-The Triumph Daytona 600/650 screen’s pretty low and won’t provide much protection on the motorway.
+A seat cowl was included with the bike.
+The standard Daytona screen is low and won’t provide much protection on the motorway.